Gamera: Box office performance and critical response

 Many of the Gamera films were commercially successful in Japan, rivaling the Godzilla franchise at the box office during the 1960s.
 However, they were commonly regarded as being inferior to the Godzilla films, with criticism being aimed at the derivative and absurd nature of the series.
 Despite this, the 1995 reboot Gamera: Guardian of the Universe was both a critical and financial success, remaining in the top 10 films in Japan for its first six weeks of release and grossing more than Godzilla vs. SpaceGodzilla, which was also playing in Japanese theaters at that time.

+To date, the first film Gamera, the Giant Monster is the only Showa Gamera film to be released theatrically in the United States; however, it was heavily edited, dubbed and retitled Gammera the Invincible.
+While Masaichi Nagata and his Daiei (and the launching of the franchise) were related to Walt Disney, no Gamera films had been actually distributed by The Walt Disney Company, even including Gamera 2: Attack of Legion whose global distribution right was temporarily acquired by Disney due to the 1996 deal with Tokuma Shoten.

+In the United States, Gamera attained prominence during the 1970s due to the burgeoning popularity of UHF television stations featuring Saturday afternoon matinée showcases such as Creature Double Feature, and later in the 1990s, when five Gamera films were featured on the television series Mystery Science Theater 3000.